Language: EN

 Comparison Operators in C++

-Comparison operators allow us to compare two values and determine if they are equal, different, greater, less, greater/equal, or less/equal.
+Comparison operators allow us to compare two values and determine if they are equal, different, greater, lesser, or greater/equal and lesser/equal.

-The results of the comparisons are boolean values (true or false), and are fundamental for flow control logic.
+The results of comparisons are boolean values (true or false), and they are fundamental to control flow logic.

 These operators are fundamental for decision-making in programs and are commonly used in control structures such as conditionals or loops.